Malabar tree toad: Description

 This is a slender frog with a moderate-sized head.
 The snout is pointed and the lores are vertical.
 The distance between the eyes is as wide as the upper eyelid width.
 The ear opening (tympanum) is well marked and is about a third of the diameter of the eye.
 The fingers are moderate, depressed, and webbed at the base.
 The first finger is half the length of the second.
 The toes are almost entirely webbed and the tips of both fingers and toes are dilated into broad, truncated disks being smaller on the toes.
 The tubercle near the joint is small, with two small, flat metatarsal tubercles.
 There is no tarsal fold.
 When the hind limb is held straight beside the body, the metatarsal tubercles reach to between the eye and tip of the snout.
 Skin of upper parts is rough (tubercular), the largest tubercles being arranged along each side of the back.
 In color, it is brownish-grey above, with the sides darker; a white band runs from below the eye to the axil; another white, longitudinal band is in the lumbar region; the beneath is dark-spotted.
 The male has a subgular vocal sac.
 Females are larger than males.
-Adults of this toad grow to 3.6-3.85 cm in length.
+Adults of this toad grow to 3.6–3.85 cm in length.

 The call is described as a "shirrrr shirr shirr shirr", with a dominant frequency of 3780 Hz, each call lasting 3 to 7 sec with three to 10 pulses.

 Its length from snout to vent is 1.4 in.

+Etymology

+Scientists named the frog tuberculosus because of the bumps on its skin, which are called "tubercules" in English.
+People call it "Malabar tree toad" in English because the place where scientists found it was called "Malabar" in the past.

 Habitat

 This species is known to live in tree habitats, but adults are found among leaf litter, climbing into trees at night.
 They are found in the forest of the Western Ghats at elevations of 250 m to over 1000 m, often beside streams.

+Scientists have reported this frog from several protected zones: Konya Wild Life Sanctuary, Cotigao Wild Life Sanctuary, Indira Gandhi National Park, Kalakad-Mundanthurai Tiger Reserve, and Ponmudi Hills National Park, and Silent Valley National Park.

+Reproduction

+This frog has young when the monsoon rains start.
+The tadpoles develop in streams.
+The tadpoles have suckers on their bodies.
+Scientists believe they eat plants from the bottoms of the streams but have not directly observed their diet.
+The youngest tadpoles are clear in color except for the yolk sac.
+As they grow, they turn brown, sometimes with silver marks.